M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 12 Revision 66 active-X
+Version 12 Revision 68 active-X
-1. a=(100, 2i) make a cxComplex value a|r is the real value and a|i is the imaginary value.

-2. Select Case works with BigInteger.

-3. Remove a bug and now Evauator module run in Info.

-4. Fix the 1.#Int to get the right decimal point based on Locale (was ok only for immediate print of values, no throuh formated using Str$(p, "0.0###) or Print $("0.0###"), p.
+Some bug fixes.
+Javalike and all modules which use SuperClass now run as expected.

 George Karras, Kallithea Attikis, Greece.